noData0079/SecOPS.v1/docs/t79ai_whitepaper.md

 - Integrates with any stack in minutes
 - Enterprise secure (SOC 2-ready, SSO, audit logs)

-SecOpsAI reduces DevSecOps operational cost by 80%, improves incident detection by 10x, and enables small teams to run infrastructure at enterprise scale.
+T79AI reduces DevT79 operational cost by 80%, improves incident detection by 10x, and enables small teams to run infrastructure at enterprise scale.

 ### 2. Problem Statement